(I realize that any content on Wikipedia is subject to change, so I'll specify that I wrote most of this article on May 2019.)

 If you dig around on answersingenesis.org you can find this article written by Ken Ham, which is interesting.
 He still doesn't make the argument himself.
 This is amply explained by the bias of agreeing with anyone who shares your conclusion, even if their reason is invalid; not to mention how the girl in the story demonstrated a non-trivial and rare feat of social courage that makes it natural for a good person to want to praise her.
 I don't know about you but I wasn't anywhere near that brave when I was her age.

 My jaw is open as I read this.
 Why would you go so far out of your way and out of the way of verifiable facts (there are no citations in this paragraph) to smear this obviously better form of punishment in favor of one that hurts the victims further instead of making restitution?
-The paragraph flies into such a flurry of contradictions and frantic gish galloping it's absurd.
-First the concern is that penal labor is bad because it places the benefit of society above punishment (because that's somehow not accomplished here?) and "reeducation" of the prisoners (which is exactly the opposite of what imprisonment does, see my linked article), but then suddenly the concern is that the criminals are being exploited.
+The paragraph flies into such a frantic flurry of contradictions and Gish galloping it's pathetic.
+First the concern is that penal labor is bad because it places the benefit of society above punishment (because that's somehow not accomplished here?
+And is that not something most of us would prefer?) and "reeducation" of the prisoners (which is exactly the opposite of what imprisonment does, see my linked article), but then suddenly the concern is that the criminals are being exploited.
 And then suddenly the concern is that the profit "may be minor" which is neither substantiated with any pretense of a citation or the slightest hint of math, nor does it even mean anything if it could be substantiated, without one of the other points being substantiated first (because it only says the profit is "minor", not that there isn't a profit).

 This whole paragraph is insane grabage.
 Demean - sure.
 "Brutalize"?
 Just wow.
 TIL that prejudiced language without prejudiced action is brutal and cruel.
-No, brutality and cruelty can only exist when you have significant power over the person you're being brutal and cruel to, which is clearly not the case in modern-day America with its intense anti-discrimination culture and laws.
+No, brutality and cruelty can only exist when you have significant power over the person, which is clearly not the case in modern-day America with its intense anti-discrimination culture and laws.

 It's also laughably bullshit that they say "In some countries, including the United States, hate speech is constitutionally protected."
 What they meant to say is "In some countries, including the United States, hate speech is not punished with violence".